-- Over the course of the past year LMS' margins have experienced compression as the price of steel increased significantly with limited ability to pass these increases on to customers.
+- Over the course of the past year LMS' margins have experienced compression as the price of steel increased significantly with a limited ability for them to pass these increases on to customers.
 This increased investment in inventory's effect on working capital and declining margins impact on EBITDA, have put pressure on certain covenants within their senior credit facility.
-LMS has since included steel price escalation features in contracts and projects set to start this year to help reflect current pricing. - As a result of the current transitory pressures on the company as they complete these remaining contracts, LMS is deferring a portion of their 2023 Distributions.
-Alaris expects margins to normalize by Q3 2023 and Distributions to resume in the current year with unpaid amounts to be collected in 2024.
+LMS has since included steel price escalation features in contracts and new projects to help reflect current pricing. - LMS' EBITDA has begun to rebound in Q2 2023, as a result of steel prices recovering to more normal levels and the improved pricing in currently underway projects.
+Alaris expects current Distributions to restart in Q3 2023 with the six months of deferred Distributions from Q1 2023 and Q2 2023 to begin repayment in early 2024.